-Support a diverse community by supporting the Institute!
+Support a diverse community including supporting the Institute!

 Between Labor Day and November 1 annually, the International Institute does not directly solicit donations but instead participates in the annual United Way campaign.
 Please click here to learn more about how you can make a gift to help St. Louisans through the services of hundreds of local organizations, including the Institute.
 Thanks!

-We rely on support from others to help underwrite our progams and services and to respond to clients' emergency needs.
+At other times of the year, we rely on support from others to help underwrite our programs and services and to respond to clients' emergency needs.

 All donations are tax-deductible in accordance with IRS regulations.
 A copy of the Institute’s most recent IRS Form 990 is available.
 On-line donations are processed by PayPal, a secure payment system that accepts all major credit cards.

 Call (314) 773-9090 x 189 if you have questions or prefer to make a gift by telephone.
 You can also donate by mail.

 |Donation in honor or in memory of|

 Please take a moment to read this inspirational story of Munawar and Mona.
 Their story illustrates the amazing determination that immigrants bring to America!

 Six-year-old Mona was away from home when the raid occurred in her village in Darfur, Sudan.
 Her parents were forced to leave without her and flee to Kenya with her three siblings.
 Her father, Munawar, would agonize over the decision for years to come.

 For five years, the family lived in uncertainty, struggling to keep a roof over their heads.
 Finally, in 2009, they learned they were being resettled by the International Institute.
 In St. Louis, Institute staff provided the family with cultural orientation, and Munawar and his wife attended English classes.
 He also worked with employment staff to get a janitorial job.